-The PG Dip Career Guidance / Qualification in Careers Guidance is offered as both a full-time and part-time dual-award course that provides professional training and a qualification for work as a career guidance practitioner.
+The PG Dip Career Guidance / Qualification in Careers Guidance is offered as both a full-time and part-time (one day a week) dual-award course that provides professional training and a qualification for work as a career guidance practitioner.
 It is accredited by and meets the learning outcomes laid down by the professional body, the Career Development Institute (CDI), who have also commended the Careers Guidance course for its professional links and excellent teaching team.

 Our course combines academic study with skill based experience and you will undertake work-based learning to help prepare you for practice.
 These practical learning opportunities along with our strong links within the profession contribute to our outstanding employment record in guidance and advice related careers.